Sandblaze05/VTOP-Scraper/README.md

 # Important
 To solve captcha a javascript is executed but it can't solve google reCaptcha.
 To avoid user intervention the login page is refreshed until the `captchStr` element can be located in the html.

-If any unexpected pop up message shows up upon logging in the javascripts fail to execute.
+If any unexpected pop up message shows up upon logging in, the javascripts fail to execute.
 For eg: malpractice notice during examinations.

 Each js file under `VTOP-Scraper/app/src/main/java/com/scraper/utilities` has a `data` variable in the first line containing `semId`, this is replaced by the current semester ID using `data.json` which saves the response given by running `scraper.js` (other than scraper.js no other javascript file can be executed alone without replacing the placeholder `semId` with the desired semID).